 2. Recliners are typically more expensive than stationary couches.

 Reclining sofas are often more expensive than their standard counterparts.
 This pricing difference usually relates to the relatively complicated manufacturing and parts that go into building reclining sofas.
 After all, the complex mechanisms and engineering needed to help your recliner move smoothly and reliably are more involved than the inner workings of a non-reclining couch!

 The good news is that, with Rent-A-Center, you don’t need to worry about paying sky-high retail prices.
-Thanks to our rent-to-own options, you can bring home your recliner or couch of choice and pay it off over time with small and flexible payment options.
+Thanks to our rent-to-own options, you can bring home your recliner or couch of choice and pay it off over time with small, flexible payment options.

 3. Recliners take up more space.